Skip Navigation

 Research/Teaching Interests:

-The post-1945 American novel, masculinity studies, cultural/media studies, Writing Across the Curriculum, multimodal composition, and writing pedagogy.
+Service learning, writing pedagogy, the post-1945 American novel, masculinity studies, cultural/media studies, Writing Across the Curriculum, and multimodal composition

 Publications: